Blue in culture: Medieval - the rise of ultramarine

 In the art and life of Europe during the early Middle Ages, blue played a minor role.
-The nobility wore red or purple, while only the poor wore blue clothing, coloured with poor-quality dyes made from the woad plant.
+The nobility wore red or purple, while only the poor wore blue clothing, colored with poor-quality dyes made from the woad plant.
 Blue played no part in the rich costumes of the clergy or the architecture or decoration of churches.
 This changed dramatically between 1130 and 1140 in Paris, when the Abbe Suger rebuilt the Saint Denis Basilica.
-He installed stained glass windows coloured with cobalt, which, combined with the light from the red glass, filled the church with a bluish violet light.
-The church became the marvel of the Christian world, and the colour became known as the "bleu de Saint-Denis".
+He installed stained glass windows colored with cobalt, which, combined with the light from the red glass, filled the church with a bluish violet light.
+The church became the marvel of the Christian world, and the color became known as the "bleu de Saint-Denis".
 In the years that followed even more elegant blue stained glass windows were installed in other churches, including at Chartres Cathedral and Sainte-Chapelle in Paris.

-Another important factor in the increased prestige of the colour blue in the 12th century was the veneration of the Virgin Mary, and a change in the colours used to depict her clothing.
+Another important factor in the increased prestige of the color blue in the 12th century was the veneration of the Virgin Mary, and a change in the colors used to depict her clothing.
 In earlier centuries her robes had usually been painted in sombre black, grey, violet, dark green or dark blue.
-In the 12th century the Roman Catholic Church dictated that painters in Italy (and the rest of Europe consequently) to paint the Virgin Mary with the new most expensive pigment imported from Asia; ultramarine.
-Blue became associated with holiness, humility and virtue.
+In the 12th century the Roman Catholic Church dictated that painters in Italy (and the rest of Europe consequently) to paint the Virgin Mary with the new most expensive pigment imported from Asia; ultramarine blue became associated with holiness, humility and virtue.

 Ultramarine was made from lapis lazuli, from the mines of Badakshan, in the mountains of Afghanistan, near the source of the Oxus River.
 The mines were visited by Marco Polo in about 1271; he reported, "here is found a high mountain from which they extract the finest and most beautiful of blues."
 Ground lapis was used in Byzantine manuscripts as early as the 6th century, but it was impure and varied greatly in colour.
 Ultramarine refined out the impurities through a long and difficult process, creating a rich and deep blue.
 It was called bleu outremer in French and blu oltremare in Italian, since it came from the other side of the sea.
-It cost far more than any other colour, and it became the luxury colour for the kings and princes of Europe.
+For this very reason it cost far more than any other colour, and therefore became the luxury colour for the kings and princes of Europe.